asciipip/quotanotify/README.md

    owner has already been notified about that problem but another email is being sent because of a new problem in a different quota area.  (e.g. They've been over quota for block usage but they just went over quota for inode usage, too.)
+These templates are passed two parameters:
+   * `account` - An `AccountInfo` object that contains information about the account being emailed.
+   * `quota` - A `QuotaInfo` object that contains information about the specific quota being addressed.
+See its docstring in `model.py` for descriptions of its properties.
  * `block_detail`, `inode_detail` - Template strings that should give
    details about the problem.
 It would be appropriate to describe, for instance, the exact amount of space the account is using and what its current limit is.
+Like the summary templates, these are given two parameters: `account` and `quota`.

 You can look at the `config.example.yaml` file in this project for example templates.